Home

 - create a suspense story.

-- understand the five elements that comprise a suspense narrative.
+- understand the three major elements that comprise a suspense narrative.

 Standards Alignment